mtvdoan/SAIM---MESSENGER/README.md

 # SAIM-MESSENGER
 ## [LIVE DEMO]
 ### A redesigned chat application that reminisces the original AOL Instant Messenger.
-This is a safe and fun place for Millennials to come chat and share their most hilarious Away Messages just like the gold old days.
+This is a safe and fun place for Millennials to come chat and share their most hilarious Away Messages just like the good old days.

 ### TECH:
 React JS | Axios | Express.js | Mongoose | MongoDB | Socket.IO | JSON Web Token | Bcrypt